jhu-dvrk/dvrk-readthedocs/docs/pages/video/displays/goovis.rst

 ISI.
 The original units use CRT monitors and the maximum resolution is 720x1280 over VGA.
 The idea is to replace the display using either a VR headset or HMD.
-Most VR headset require the use of their SDK and in most cases, transferring the video over wifi.
+Most VR headset require the use of their SDK and in most cases, transferring the video over WiFi.
 We looked for a solution that wouldn't require any SDK and simply show up as an extra monitor under Linux.
 This way we can just drag and drop the video windows onto the HMD.
 We tried two different units from Goovis, the